tenantedlaravel/core/README.md

 ### A flexible, seamless and easy to use multitenancy solution for Laravel

 This package is currently under development.
 Check back in the future, or check out my [twitter](https://ollieread.com), [mastodon](https://phpc.social/@ollieread) or [discord](https://discord.gg/wPHGrUh) for updates.

+## A quick FAQ
+Here's a little FAQ that hopefully answers any questions you have for now.

+### Why are you building yet another multitenancy package for Laravel?
+I feel like the currently available solutions leave something to be desired, as they're either very opinionated, or unnecessarily inflexible.

+### What sets this package apart?
+It provides improvements on what is currently available, such as:

+* It is more flexible.
+* It is far more seamless.
+* It provides a greater degree of separation between your application logic and business logic.
+* It provides supporting functionality, either within this package or as an optional addon.
+* It doesn't tie you into one particular way of doing things.
+* It doesn't limit what you can do with Laravel.
+* It doesn't use magic to dynamically alter things, like the current default connection, because that really obfuscates what's happening.

+### Does it provide single and multi-database support?
+Yes, either one on their own or as a combination.

+### Can I use dependency injection with my controller constructors?
+Of course.
+Laravels container can successfully resolve controller dependencies that require a tenant, and inject them into the constructor, straight out of the box.

+### Wasn't this package originally premium?
+It was, but I realised that I care far more about people having options than I do about getting paid.

+### Does this supersede the course?
+No. This package is the code that I used to write the course, except it has been slightly modified so that it can function as a package.

+While this package provides a solid base for your application, there are going to be times when it's better to write a custom solution.